usegraffy/graffy/src/common/graph/Readme.md

   Preferably, but this is not a hard requirement.

-5. Should there be "clock" for branch nodes to optimize searches?
+5. Should there be "version" for branch nodes to optimize searches?

   No. Because of links, this will be misleading anyway.
   Update: Yes for Query branches, to avoid jumping through obsolete links.